You may wonder which migration technology to use for your project targeting SAP HANA database – this blog provides some aspects to consider.

 In some cases, it may still be necessary to use the Software Provisioning Manager with the Heterogenous System Copy.
 One example is that you require to change the System-ID during the migration procedure.

-- A certified consultant is required to use the Heterogenous System Copy of the Software Provisioning Manager.
+- A certified consultant is required to use the Heterogenous System Copy of the Software Provisioning Manager, and a database migration check by SAP is required prior to the migration of the productive system

 - Heterogenous System Copy requires a change of the App Server host, so additional hardware is required.